timblaktu/wsl-plugin-sample/docs/wsl-plugin-design-doc.md

     style VSOCK fill:#f3e5f5
     style Plugin fill:#ffe0b2
     style Shim fill:#e8f5e9
+    style MiniInit fill:#ffecb3
+    style HCS fill:#c5e1a5
 ```

 ---

+## Early Boot Process: mini_init and HCS

+### The mini_init Stage

+Before the distribution init process starts, WSL2 runs a special `mini_init` process that handles early configuration tasks:

+**mini_init responsibilities:**
+- Receives early configuration messages from the Windows host
+- Creates the network configuration process (`gns`) for network setup
+- Handles system VHD mounting (the distribution's root filesystem)
+- Manages memory reclaim settings
+- Seeds entropy for the Linux kernel
+- Prepares the environment for the distribution's init process

+This stage occurs AFTER the VM kernel boots but BEFORE the distribution namespace is created.
+Understanding this timing is crucial for plugin development.

+### Host Compute System (HCS) Service

+The Host Compute System service is the Windows component that actually manages Hyper-V lightweight VMs for WSL2:

+**HCS role in WSL2:**
+- Creates and manages the Hyper-V VM through COM interfaces
+- Handles resource allocation (CPU, memory, GPU)
+- Manages VM lifecycle (start, stop, pause)
+- Provides the abstraction layer between WSL service and Hyper-V

+The WSL service (`wslservice.exe`) communicates with HCS to create and manage VMs, rather than interacting with Hyper-V directly.

+### Network Configuration Process (gns)

+The `gns` process is created during the mini_init stage and handles:
+- Network interface configuration
+- IP address assignment
+- DNS configuration
+- Network namespace setup

+This process is relevant for scenarios involving network shares, as it ensures network connectivity is established before the distribution starts.

 ## Critical Research Finding: The 9P Server Timing Issue